 Driving Change – The Evolution of the Motorcar

-Explore the evolution of the motorcar in an exciting display in the Beaulieu National Motor Museum.
+Explore the evolution of the motorcar in an exciting display.
 Discover how engines work, learn about car safety and discover how automotive technology has developed since the dawn of motoring. find out where technology might take us in the future and learn how innovations have changed what goes on underneath the bonnet of your favourite vehicles.

 Discover automotive design secrets in the design and construction exhibition and listen to Crash Test Dummies as they explain the development of car safety.

 A Chequered History

-View the history of F1 of as enter the adrenaline-fueled world of motorsport in Grand Prix Greats.
+View the history of F1 as enter the adrenaline-fueled world of motorsport in Grand Prix Greats.
 Road, Race & Rally focuses on sports cars from rallying, hill-climbing, and the consumer market.

 Jack Tucker’s Garage